kgururaj/GenomicsDB_wiki/Dealing-with-multiple-GenomicsDB-partitions.md

             ]
         }
     The produced loader and callset JSON files can then be used directly to import data into TileDB/GenomcisDB.
-  * _--split-files-results-directory=\<directory\>_ (optional, type: string): Specifies the path to a directory in which the split files will be created (split files are not created in the same directory as the input file).
+  * _--split-files-results-directory=\<directory\>_ (optional, type: string): Specifies the path to a directory in which the split files will be created - split files are not created in the same directory as the input file.
 This also applies to newly created callset and loader JSON files.

-  Creating a split file for one column partition for a single input VCF file: Utility option in case the user wishes to explicitly control the naming through a script.
+  _Creating a split file for one column partition for a single input VCF file_: Utility option in case the user wishes to explicitly control the naming of files through a script.

         ./bin/vcf2tiledb <loader.json> --rank=<rank> --split-files --split-output-filename=<output_path> <input.vcf.gz>